jsyang/edu/readme.md

     - PDF file of all the image tiles is downloaded
     - Print out the PDF and physically crop and stitch the tiles together

-### Addition table
+### Addition / Multiplication chart

-This tool generates an addition table that the student can use to look up the sum of two numbers, both within the range [0, 10].
+Generate an addition / multiplication table that the student can use to look up the sum of two numbers, both within the range [0, 10].
 Use it to teach "number facts" for memorization.

-Like the Numbergrid tool, you can use posterazor to print this chart.
+Like the Numbergrid tool, you can use posterazor to print these charts.

 ### Math quizzer